 On the second day of being in Marrakech, I asked the concierge at the Dar Ayniwen, the fabulous riad where I was staying, to book me a spot with the best food tour in the city.
-He shared there were several tours available but the most authentic Moroccan food tour was the one hosted by Marrakech Food Tours.
-Agreeing, I told him,” that tour sounds like the one I want, book it.”
+The riad’s manager shared there were several tours available but the most authentic Moroccan food tour was the one hosted by Marrakech Food Tours.
+Agreeing, I told him,” that tour sounds like the one I want.
+Book it.”

 The next evening I was to meet Youssef, a local and one of the tour owners, at the Post Office in front of the D’Jemaa El Fna Square at 6:00pm.
 The tour started promptly at the designated time with Youssef giving the tour participants some background information on the company and the tour’s itinerary.
-He shared he and his American wife, Amanda who has a food/travel blog called MarcoMama, started Marrakesh Food Tours to give travelers the opportunity to eat where the locals eat and to experience “real” Moroccan food all while learning about the city’s interesting, exotic culture.
-He warned the places where we would be eating were not the fanciest but they were where the “best of the best” local Moroccan food was served.
+He shared he and his American wife, Amanda, who has a food/travel blog called MarocMama, started Marrakech Food Tours to give travelers the opportunity to eat where the locals eat and to experience real Moroccan food all while learning about the city’s interesting, exotic culture.
+He warned the places where we would be eating were not the fanciest but they were where the “best of the best” local Moroccan food that was served in Marrakesh.

 The route to our first restaurant stop was past the olive and spice markets where we sampled different types of olives and learned about the colorful, pungent Moroccan spices.
 Youssef shared we would next visit a tangia restaurant.
 Tangia, not to be confused with tangine, is a slow cooked stew-like dish prepared in a terracotta pot that is left to simmer in an underground oven for 3 to 4 hours.

-We were shown how the dish was composed.
+We were shown how the dish’s ingredients were put together.
 The pot is filled with various spices, olive oil, onions, chunks of lamb and any other type of fruits or vegetables the chef wanted to add.
 Wax paper is put on top of the cooking vessel and then it's lowered into the hot ashes of an underground oven.
 Because the lamb tangia is so tender, cutlery is not needed.
 Moroccans eat this dish comfortably with their hands and bread.

 Delish!!
 The group spent 20 minutes enjoying this traditional Moroccan specialty on the open-air, second floor patio of a small family restaurant.
 We were also given there the option to try some of Marrakech’s more exotic foods such as sheep’s head, kidney, brains or testicles.
 Several of my tour mates were game to try these options but I stayed with the slow cooked stewed lamb.

 We ate and communed with each other and the three warm, sweet women cooks for nearly forty-five minutes.
-We were served the delicious couscous on a large, round, traditional Moroccan tray with only eating utensils.
+The food tour group was served the delicious couscous dish on a large, round, traditional Moroccan tray with only eating utensils.
 We were to share the couscous right out of the one big plate like the Moroccans do.
 Hot mint tea, water or another drink of your choice also accompanied the meal.

-Thoroughly stuffed and satisfied, we said our heartfelt goodbyes and wander out into the alleyway of the Medina past dried fruit stalls and dessert vendors to complete the tour.
-Our final stop presented us with a plate of sweets or a smoothie with some more mint tea or coffee.
+Thoroughly stuffed and satisfied, we said our heartfelt goodbyes to our food tour compatriots and wander out into the alleyway of the Medina past dried fruit stalls and dessert vendors to complete the tour.
+At our final stop we were offered a plate of Moroccan sweets, a smoothie, some more mint tea or coffee.
 Sadly, I could hardly eat another bite of anything.
 So I just nibbled on a few of the delectable dessert items.
 We were all more than full but in a joyous frame of mind at this point.

 Below is a video of the Marrakech Food Tour experience produced by two travel bloggers illustrating what this unforgettable food tour is all about.